redhat-openstack/website/source/blog/2017-03-22-the-journey-of-a-service-in-rdo.html.md

 improvements is a good practice.
 RDO provides several ways to do this as sending mails to [our mailing lists](https://www.rdoproject.org/community/mailing-lists/), writing a post in [the blog](https://www.rdoproject.org/blog/), adding references in our documentation, creating screencast demos, etc...
+You can also join the [RDO weekly meeting](https://www.rdoproject.org/community/community-meeting/) to let us know about your work.

 ####  Join RDO Test Days